edwardkslam/australian_seasonal_flu/README.md

 firstNbiggest_poor_geog = Y (this antigenic variant caused the epidemic with the earliest "poor_timeseries_geog_start" and largest "poor_timeseries_geog_start" in a particular City and Year) / N

 ## Analyses scripts
+### main text analysis scripts/Time series plot.R
+This produces the time series plot (Figure 1).
+Note that samples from 2009 were excluded due to the lack of accurate surveillance of underlying pandemic activity.

 ### main text analysis scripts/Climatic factors and epidemic onset.R
 This set of analyses considers whether or not the onset of epidemics are preceded with fluctuations in climatic factors that are:
 1) anomalous when compared with against "typical wintertime" fluctuations using the bootstrap sampling method presented by Shaman (2010).
 The output is a data frame: final_results (Table S1).